opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

              -v /var/run/docker.sock:/var/run/docker.sock \
              opnfv/dovetail:<tag> /bin/bash

-The ``-e`` option sets the DOVETAIL_HOME environment variable in the container and the ``-v`` options map files in the Test Host to files in the container.
+The ``-e`` option sets the DOVETAIL_HOME environment variable in the container and the ``-v`` options mounts files from the test host to the destination path inside the container.
 The latter option allows the Dovetail container to read the configuration files and write result files into DOVETAIL_HOME on the Test Host.
 The user should be within the Dovetail container shell, once the command above is executed.

 Running the OVP Test Suite